Hewlett-Packard to split into two public companies, lay off 5,000

 HP said it planned to cut 5,000 more jobs as part of its multi-year restructuring, raising the total under Whitman to 55,000.
 The company currently has more than 300,000 employees.

-The separation will result in a fundamental reshaping of one of technology's most important pioneers, which is on track to generate $112 billion in revenue in the fiscal year this month.
+The separation will result in a fundamental reshaping of one of technology's most important pioneers, which is on track to generate $112 billion (£69.6 billion) in revenue in the fiscal year this month.

 "Shareholders will now be able to invest in the respective asset groups without the fear of cross-subsidies and inefficiencies that invariably plague large business conglomerates," Ralph Whitworth, former HP chairman and founder of Relational Investors LLC, said in a statement.